-The apartments, each named after a spice, have cool colour palettes and plush, ultra-modern décor that is offset by more antique features, such as lofty wood-beam ceilings, stone fireplaces and Murano chandeliers.
+The apartments have cool colour palettes and plush, ultra-modern décor that is offset by more antique features, such as lofty wood-beam ceilings, stone fireplaces and Murano chandeliers.
 The airy units have full kitchens should you decide to cook in—or just use the fridge to keep your complimentary bottle of prosecco chilled between pours.
 Most apartments have views of the Rio di San Polo canal, and there’s a shady, perfectly private canalside garden open to all guests.

 Rather than being met with the keys and then left to figure everything out on your own (as is the case with so many short-term holiday rentals), Palazzo Morosini degli Spezieri offers on-site management that is either present at the reception desk or a phone call away, plus an innovative e-concierge, which allows you to books services, make dinner reservation and access a wealth of insider-y travel tips.
 The focus here is on slow travel, and the Palazzo’s thorough area guide refers guests to the city’s out-of-the-way piazzas, quieter neighbourhoods and lesser-known restaurants.